 The most important thing to keep in mind when grilling a steak is that you can always throw it back on the grill if it isn’t done enough, but you can never reverse an overcooked steak.

 Kosher salt, fresh ground black pepper, medium-rare, there’s no need to pretty much overthinking this one.
-So, let’s get to it!
+So, let’s see how to grill ribeye steak!

 How To Grill Ribeye Steak, What You Will Need